Graves' disease: Diagnosis

-Biopsy to obtain histiological testing is not normally required, but may be obtained if thyroidectomy is performed.
+Biopsy to obtain histological testing is not normally required, but may be obtained if thyroidectomy is performed.

 The goiter in Graves' disease is often not nodular, but thyroid nodules are also common.
-Differentiating common forms of hyperthyroidism such as Graves' disease, single thyroid adenoma, and toxic multinodular goiter is important to determine proper treatment.
+Differentiating common forms of hyperthyroidism, such as Graves' disease, single thyroid adenoma, and toxic multinodular goiter is important to determine proper treatment.
 The differentiation among these entities has advanced, as imaging and biochemical tests have improved.
 Measuring TSH-receptor antibodies with the h-TBII assay has been proven efficient and was the most practical approach found in one study.

 Eye disease

 Thyroid-associated ophthalmopathy (TAO), or thyroid eye disease (TED), is the most common extrathyroidal manifestation of Graves' disease.
 It is a form of idiopathic lymphocytic orbital inflammation, and although its pathogenesis is not completely understood, autoimmune activation of orbital fibroblasts, which in TAO express the TSH receptor, is thought to play a central role.

 Hypertrophy of the extraocular muscles, adipogenesis, and deposition of nonsulfated glycosaminoglycans and hyaluronate, causes expansion of the orbital fat and muscle compartments, which within the confines of the bony orbit may lead to dysthyroid optic neuropathy, increased intraocular pressures, proptosis, venous congestion leading to chemosis and periorbital edema, and progressive remodeling of the orbital walls.
 Other distinctive features of TAO include lid retraction, restrictive myopathy, superior limbic keratoconjunctivitis, and exposure keratopathy.

 Severity of eye disease may be classified by the mnemonic: "NO SPECS":